"The Model F Fife will be an heirloom some day."

 4. Bb.
 Grenadilla wood with short, brass ferrules.
 Short-ferruled fifes were common during both the American Revolution and the War Between the States.
 It may appear a bit different, but it is a Model F in every way.

-Out of stock - more available mid August.
+Out of stock more available very early December

 5. Model F fifes pitched in "C" are also available in both Grenadilla and Cocobolo on special order (30 days) with either long or short ferrules.
 Same price.